xStarbound/xStarbound/README.md

   - Works well when extremely long directives are used for «vanilla multiplayer-compatible» creations, like [generated](https://silverfeelin.github.io/Starbound-NgOutfitGenerator/) [clothing](https://github.com/fezzedone/fezzedone-Drawable-Generator).
 - Client-side tile placement prediction (rewrite by @novaenia from StarExtensions).
   - You can also resize the placement area of tiles on the fly.
 - Client- and server-side support for placing foreground tiles with a custom collision type (rewrite by @novaenia from StarExtensions; requires xServer or xClient on the host).
-Compatible with the overground placement feature of StarExtensions and OpenStarbound clients. [xWEdit](https://github.com/fezzedone/xWEdit), a fork of WEdit with support for these features, is available; xWEdit requires xClient for full client-side functionality, but partially works with OpenStarbound clients (not StarExtensions!).
+Compatible with the collision modifier feature of OpenStarbound clients. [xWEdit](https://github.com/fezzedone/xWEdit), a fork of WEdit with support for these features, is available; xWEdit requires xClient for full client-side functionality, but partially works with OpenStarbound clients (not StarExtensions!).
   - Additionally, objects can be placed under non-solid foreground tiles (@novaenia).
 - Ability to place platforms as background tiles (based on the same feature by @SilverSokolova in OpenStarbound).
 - Support for placing tiles in mid-air, not connected to existing ones, via an extra argument to `world.placeMaterial()` (requires _both_ xClient and, in multiplayer, xServer/xClient on the host).
 By @fezzedone.
-- Some polish to UI (@fezzedone and @novaenia).
+- Some polish to UI (@fezzedone, @novaenia, @unitgx48).
 - A multiplayer server list that lets you save your server IPs and accounts (@KrashV).
 - Terraria-like placement animations for objects, tiles and liquids (@fezzedone).
-Can be disabled with an asset mod if you don't like them.
+Can be disabled in `xclient.config` by setting `"terrariaPreview"` to `false` if you don't like it.
 - Added Wayland support (@emanueljg).
 - Nix build & install support (emanueljg).
 See [Nix](#nix).